 Overview

 Characterizing an energy dependent neutron environment from neutron sources has many applications to the nuclear sciences community.
 Determining a neutron flux is important for experiments where the neutron flux requires validation or is not well modeled.
-Neutrons can be detected using a variety of methods, such as Bonner spheres, Long counters, He-3 based detectors, time of flight, or proton recoil scintillators.
+Neutrons can be detected using a variety of methods, such as Bonner spheres, long counters, He-3 based detectors, time of flight, or proton recoil scintillators.
 Foil activation experiments can also be performed to acquire an indirect measurement of the incident neutron fluence on a set of activation foils.
 Activation experiments are essential for testing that requires small geometry to fit in the apparatus or in situations where electronics equipment for higher fidelity measuring techniques will be damaged.
 The unfolded flux is (to within the resultant error) representative of the neutrons that produced the foil activations given the nuclear data.

 The incident neutron flux can be estimated using Pacific Northwest National Laboratory (PNNL) STAYSL, which uses generalized least-square minimization to determine the flux for given foil activities and nuclear data.
 STAYSL relies on least-squares spectral adjustment based on the chi-square of the measured activities to determine the incident neutron flux.
 STAYSL utilizes dosimetry cross-sections from IRDFF v1.05.
 The diagram below provides an overview of STAYSL (EPJWeb of Conferences 106, 07001 (2016))